SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/clone-renku-project.rst

 Clone a Renku project
 =====================

-In order to save your work back to RenkuLab from your own machine, you need to authenticate with RenkuLab.
+In order to save your work back to RenkuLab from your own machine, you'll need to authenticate with RenkuLab.

-If you're working with Renku on a machine with a browser, like your laptop, then Renku provides a shortcut for authenticating with RenkuLab.

-If you're working on a remote machine that you connected to via SSH, then you'll need to set up an SSH key.

-Choose which situation you're working in:
+You can do this easily by the ``renku login`` command.

+However, if you find yourself needing to authenticate via an SSH Key, you can find those instructions below as well.

-.. tabbed:: Authenticate via the browser
+.. tabbed:: Authenticate via renku login

     To authenticate with Renku on a local machine where you have access to a browser, you can use :meth:`renku login <renku.ui.cli.login>`.